kcybulski/prosody-modules/mod_storage_xmlarchive/README.markdown

 Each archive ID is of the form `YYYY-MM-DD-random`, making lookups by archive id just as simple as time based queries.

+## Limitations

+-   Only XML stanzas can be stored.
+-   The deletion method only supports removing entire days at a time.